 How often do you discuss office gossip via chat while participating in a Zoom meeting?
-Or read a document while talking on the phone with a client?
-Or think about problems at work while helping your child with her homework?
+Or read a great article while talking on the phone with a client?
+Or, wait, think about work problems while helping your child with homework?

-All the situations above involve doing more than one thing at a time, often compromising performance on important matters.
+All the situations described above involve doing more than one thing at a time … and often multi-tasking compromises performance.

 Attention is a scarce resource.
 Think about your attentional focus as the beam of a light.
 If the light is on an object it cannot be on other objects at the same time with the same intensity.
 Only dim light will be available to light up the objects in the periphery.
 The same happens in your attentional system.
 Dividing attention results in less attentional power devoted to each of the different tasks.
 The more tasks, the less attention can be devoted to each — plus the “transition cost” from one to another and then back.
 The result is often errors and waste of time.
 Although we typically have the feeling that multitasking saves us time, it is often not the case.

 - Can you compare your performance while searching for just one word vs. two of them at the same time?
-Or even the three of them if you feel ambitious?
+Or even the three of them?

 How many times is the word SUN shown?